Skip to main content

 • optimization

-• “From a technical standpoint, it had some serious stuttering issues on my Steam Deck until I capped the FPS, which I thought was annoying.”
+• “From a technical standpoint, the game had serious stuttering issues on my Steam Deck until I capped the fps, which I found annoying.”

 • humor